 To learn the underlying dynamics of the vortices, we build a graph neural network similar to \cite{battaglia2016interaction}.
-We predict the velocity of one vortex due to influences exerted by the other vortices and the external force, and use the fourth-order Runge–Kutta integrator to calculate the position in the next timestamp.
+We predict the velocity of one vortex due to influences exerted by the other vortices and the external force.
+Then we use the fourth-order Runge--Kutta integrator to calculate the position in the next timestamp.
 As shown in Figure \ref{fig:dynamics}, for each vortex, we use a neural network $A(\theta_1)$ to predict the influences exerted by the other vortices and add them up.
-Specifically, for each vortex $i$, we consider the vortex $j (j\neq i)$.
+Specifically, for each $i$th vortex, we consider the vortex $j (j\neq i)$.
 The difference of their positions can be calculated by $\textrm{diff}_{ij}=\textrm{pos}_i-\textrm{pos}_j$, and their L2 distance is $\textrm{dist}_{ij}=\|\textrm{diff}_{ij}\|_2$.
 The input of the $A(\theta_1)$ is the vector $(\textrm{diff}_{ij}, \textrm{dist}_{ij}, \textrm{vort}_j)$ of length 4.
 Here, $\textrm{pos}$ and $\textrm{vort}$ are detected by the detection network.
-The output is the influence of the vortex $j$ on the vortex $i$.
-In this way, we can calculate the influence of each vortex $j$ ($j\neq i$) on the vortex $i$.
-We sum up the all the influences on the vortex $i$ and treat the result as the influence exerted by the other vortices.
+The output of $A(\theta_1)$ is a vector with the same dimension of the flow field, characterizing the induced velocity of the $j$th vortex to the $i$th vortex.
+In this way, we can calculate the induced velocity of each vortex $j$ ($j\neq i$) on the vortex $i$.
+We sum up all the induced velocities on the vortex $i$ and treat the result as the induced velocity exerted by the other vortices.

-In addition, we use another neural network $A(\theta_2)$ to predict the global influence caused by the external force, which is determined by the vorticity and the position of the vortex.
+In addition, we use another neural network $A(\theta_2)$, to predict the influence caused by the external force, which is determined by the local vorticity and the position of the vortex.
 The input of $A(\theta_2)$ is a vector of length 3.
-The output is the influence exerted by the environment on the vortex $i$.
-Note that both the outputs of $A(\theta_1)$ and $A(\theta_2)$ are of length 2.
-Thus, we can add the two kinds of influence together, whose result is defined as the velocity of the vortex $i$.
-We feed the velocity into the fourth-order Runge-Kutta integrator to obtain the predicted position of vortex $i$.
-We assume the value of the vorticity is constant.
-In practice, the length of each time step used in the fourth-order Runge–Kutta integrator is 0.1s, and the total length is 0.2s.
+The output is the influence exerted by the environment on the vortex $i$, i.e., the induced velocity of the external force to $i$th vortex.